-Donald Trump Is Going to the Heart of German Anarchist Country
+Donald Trump Is in the Heart of German Anarchist Country

 In 1986, only a couple of months after the Chernobyl nuclear disaster, an anti-nuclear demonstration in Hamburg led to the largest mass arrest in postwar German history.
 Nearly 900 people were held in custody for more than 13 hours, with food, water, and toilet access deliberately withheld: The tactic was dubbed a “Hamburg kettle” and remains a feared police tactic today.

 Since the 1980s, activism in Hamburg has been largely animated by struggles over property and gentrification.
-Anarchists and police have long battled over squatted houses along Hafen Street in the St. Pauli quarter, and for decades now there have been reliably mass demonstrations in the city on May Day that see confrontation between protesters and security forces.
+Anarchists and police have long battled over squatted houses along Hafen Street in the St. Pauli quarter, and for decades now there have reliably been mass demonstrations in the city on May Day that see confrontation between protesters and security forces.

 The possibility for massive disruption of this weekend’s events already looms large — as do the odds of ugly clashes.
 Police expect 100,000 protesters from all over the world to attend, 8,000 of whom, they warn, have been deemed radical and “ready to use violence.”
 Twenty-seven different protest groups have obtained permits: Some plan to protest the G-20 as a tool for neoliberalism; others are rallying around Trump’s climate change denial and nationalism; still others are focused on Erdogan, whose detention of a German journalist and efforts to influence German Turks draw particular ire.
 (Hamburg rapper Johnny Mauser, a hero of the local leftist scene, even wrote a rousing track, “Welcome to Hell — Hamburg 2017,” for the occasion: “Erdogan, this bastard, is reason enough for everyone who doesn’t fear jail to come to Hamburg,” he raps.)